sagnikjena/Object_Detection/README.md

 # Object Detection with ImageAI
-A minimalistic web application using flask restful API to detect objects in an image.
+A minimalistic web application using flask restful API and ImageAI to detect objects in an image.

 ## How to use?
 1. Clone this repository: